-By focusing on the upper cervical area, cialis we can have a profound affect on the nerves and spinal cord, treatment dural torque, online and myofacial envelope.
+By focusing on the upper cervical area, we can have a profound effect on the nerves and spinal cord, dural torque, and myofascial envelope.
 Our goal is to get people literally untwisted and balanced by adjusting the upper neck.
-Currently we are using the QSM3 procedure (which is an offshoot of NUCCA).
 After analyzing x-rays, posture, short leg, and weight imbalance, we can balance a patient’s spine with a light to firm pressure working primarily around the ears.

 Some types of Upper Cervical Chiropractic procedures:

-The Grostic procedure was the first orthogonal based upper cervical procedure.
-It started in the 1940’s in Michigan.
-The procedure implemented the idea that the atlas moves in a curvolinear fashion rather that and rotatory one.
-The Members of the Grostic organization went on to form Orthospinology, and NUCCA.
+The Grostic procedure was the first orthogonal-based upper cervical procedure.
+It started in the 1940s in Michigan.
+The procedure implemented the idea that the atlas moves in a curvilinear fashion rather than a rotatory one.
+The Members of the Grostic organization went on to form Orthospinology and NUCCA.

 Orthospinology (and later Atlas Orthogonal) further developed Grostic’s work and pioneered instrument adjusting.

-NUCCA (National Upper Cervcial Chiropractic Association) made significant advances in x-ray precision, both in taking and measuring x-rays.
+NUCCA (National Upper Cervical Chiropractic Association) made significant advances in X-ray precision, both in taking and measuring X-rays.
 They made advances in understanding upper cervical biomechanics and categorizing misalignments into basic patterns.
 They also developed the idea of the Atlas Subluxation Complex and how the atlas misalignment affects posture.
 They pioneered the measurement of postural distortion with the creation of the Anatometer and Anatometer II.

-QSM3 (Quantum Spinal Mechanics 3) is an offshoot of NUCCA (and Orthospinology) that also integrates postural distortion analysis, the concept of tensegrity and the myofacial envelope into the correction of the spinal misalignment.
-We currently view the upper cervical misalignment as a secondary response to the pelvic distortion.
-We stress the importance of decompression within the upper cervical correction.
-QSM3 also assumes that most patients today have multiple traumas (thus a more complex misalignment) that respond better to a more complex algorithm for the correction.
+QSM3 (Quantum Spinal Mechanics 3) is an offshoot of NUCCA (and Orthospinology) that also integrates postural distortion analysis, the concept of tensegrity and the myofascial envelope into the correction of the spinal misalignment.
+They stress the importance of decompression within the upper cervical correction.
+QSM3 also assumes that most patients today have multiple traumas (thus a more complex misalignment) that respond better to a more complex algorithm for correction.